patooworld/PWCloud/Extension-Authoring.md

 To develop an extension you need Node.js installed and available in your $PATH.
 Node.js includes npm, the Node.js Package Manager, which will be used to install the extension generator.

-To start your new extension, you can use the SQL Operations Studio Extension generator.
+To start your new extension, you can use the Azure Data Studio Extension generator.
 The Yeoman [extension generator](https://www.npmjs.com/package/generator-sqlops) makes it very easy to create simple extension projects.
 To Launch the generator, type the following in a command prompt:

 `npm install -g yo generator-sqlops`